OpenTreeOfLife/taxomachine/README.md

 	sudo apt-get install maven

-You will also need to install the OpenTree base Java packages available at: https://github.com/opentreeoflife/ot-base
+###Installing OpenTree base packages

+Taxomachine depends on the OpenTree base Java packages.
+These must be installed for taxomachine to compile.

+You can find installation instructions at: https://github.com/opentreeoflife/ot-base

+Note, however, that the taxomachine pom file already includes the dependency definition, so that step may be skipped during installation.

 Compiling
 --------------